 La Vénus d’Ille

 Pied de momie

 Le Vice Consul

 Voilà!
-Sixty-six books for the literature part of my finals.
+Sixty-six books for the literature part of my final exams at Oxford University.
 This list only includes the set texts, which you are supposed to read during the vacation period.
 During term time you are supposed to be reading critical reading and God knows how many of those books I read in the last minute scramble before finals!
-To anyone considering studying languages at Oxford, I would suggest that you think long and hard about how much you like literature and reading because those modules will dominate your degree and take up far more of your time than any of the language work.
+To anyone considering studying languages at Oxford, or more specifically, French at Oxford, I would suggest that you think long and hard about how much you like literature and reading because those modules will dominate your degree and take up far more of your time than any of the language work.

 Spot any works you know?
 I know Flaubert’s Madame Bovary is a fairly popular book even in the English language but a lot of these are fairly niche!